bosmanme/BHive/README.md

 BHive is written in PHP and uses (or will use) a number of open source projects to work properly:
 * [jQuery] - duh, yet to be implemented
 * [FuelPHP] - not really implemented, but I got some inspiration from the project.
-* [Google Materidal Design Lite] - againt not really implemented but got inspiration here
+* [Google Material Design Lite] - again not really implemented but got inspiration here

 Some extra on the side information:
 * Editor: [Atom.io] and some packages